 Up to now, 6 technologies have been introduced in WiFi networks.
 These standards are listed in the following image:

 In general, the 802.11n standard is the most widely used technology in WiFi networks.
 The 802.11ac is the fastest technology in WiFi networks.
-(The 802.11ax standard has recently been introduced and compatible equipment is not available everywhere).
+(The 802.11ax standard has recently been introduced and compatible clients are not available everywhere).
 The 802.11ac technology has two generations, known as Wave1 and Wave2.

 Wave1 with the maximum speed of 1300Mbps and Wave2 with the maximum speed of 3600Mbps.
 So, it’s better to use an 802.11ac Wave2 standard router.